FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-06-01-running-cypress-tests-in-angular-with-travis-ci.md

 ### Getting the pieces together (I of II)

 Let us stick a few pieces together so far: We can let run cypress and start the tests, we can build our application and start a webserver to serve our app to cypress.
-We only have to concetinate it for our main CI command Travis CI has to call in the end:
+We only have to concatenate it for our main CI command Travis CI has to call in the end:

 ```javascript
 "cypress:ci": "ng build --prod && start:ci && cypress:run",